nsaylan/Cohort-19/devops/hands-on/Kubernetes/S7-eks-01-managing-kubernete-cluster-with-eks/README.md

 kubectl -n kube-system edit deployment.apps/cluster-autoscaler
 ```

-This command will open the yaml file for your editting.
+This command will open the YAML file for your editing.
 Replace <CLUSTER NAME> value with your own cluster name, and add the following command option ```--skip-nodes-with-system-pods=false``` to the command section under ```containers``` under ```spec```.
 Save and exit the file by pressing ```:wq```.
 The changes will be applied.

 7. Find an appropriate version of your cluster autoscaler in the [link](https://github.com/kubernetes/autoscaler/releases).
-The version number should start with version number of the cluster Kubernetes version.
-For example, if you have selected the Kubernetes version 1.30, you should find something like ```1.30.0```.
+The version number should start with the version number of the cluster Kubernetes version.
+For example, if you have selected the Kubernetes version 1.31, you should find something like ```1.31.2```.

-8. Then, in the following command, set the Cluster Autoscaler image tag as that version you have found in the previous step.
+8. Then, in the following command, set the Cluster Autoscaler image tag to that version you have found in the previous step.

 ```bash
 kubectl -n kube-system set image deployment.apps/cluster-autoscaler cluster-autoscaler=registry.k8s.io/autoscaling/cluster-autoscaler:<YOUR-VERSION-HERE>